 But what if you did?
 What if you could invest just a little time – 30 minutes a week – and create enough evergreen content to sustain your business for months?

-This post is a step-by-step guide on how to write evergreen content that will keep your readers coming back for more.
+This post is a step-by-step guide on writing evergreen content that will keep your readers coming back for more.

 What is Evergreen Content?